ultrahamlet/cnvSDF2/README.md

 is a very good tool for modeling SDF primitives.
 But there are still few functions.

-**"cnvSDF2.py"** convert SDF Editor's jason file to GLSL or Shadertoy code.
+**"cnvSDF2.py"** convert SDF Editor's json file to GLSL or Shadertoy code.

 **"cnvSDF2"** handle hierarchical structure of rotation and translation of "SDF Editor".
 (Although not confirmed by a complete test.)